bobbingwide/oik-media/readme.txt

 Here are some that provide a field type with a programming interface

-- WebDevStudios/CMB2 - file, file_list
-- elliotcondon/acf - image, media
+- AdvancedCustomFields/acf - image, media

 Here are some that use attachments in their user interface: